-I have a good mind to say that I accept the Order of Business and to sit down-----
+I have a good mind to say I accept the Order of Business and sit down-----

 -----but I want to make a few things quite clear.
-Irrespective of one's views on PwC, it has been asked to do a piece of work on which it will report back to Government, and the Senator might be cynical, throw her eyes to Heaven and do all that; that is fine.
-The comments by some people inside and outside this House lend themselves to scaremongering and hysteria.
-We had that in the House earlier in terms of projects in other parts of the country.
-Third, Senator Colm Burke gave a very good overview of where we are now and how we got to the point of development of the project.
+Irrespective of one's views on PwC, it has been asked to do a piece of work on which it will report back to the Government.
+The Senator might be cynical, throw her eyes to Heaven and do all that; that is fine, but the comments by some inside and outside this House lend themselves to scaremongering and hysteria.
+We had it in the House earlier in terms of projects in other parts of the country.
+Third, Senator Colm Burke gave a very good overview of where we were and how we got to the point of development of the project.
 I chaired the Joint Committee on Health and we were on the site on a number of occasions.
-When I hear members of the opposition, in particular Fianna Fáil, talking about the national children's hospital I have to cast my mind back to when Bertie Ahern was Taoiseach.
-He wanted to have it located in his constituency but An Bord Pleanála overruled that.
+When I hear members of the opposition, in particular Fianna Fáil, talking about the national children's hospital, I have to cast my mind back to when Bertie Ahern was the Taoiseach.
+He wanted to have it located in his constituency, but An Bord Pleanála overruled it.
 I say to Senator Wilson that the only place one can go after that is to the Supreme Court.

 Alternative plans can be submitted.

 That is a fact.
-The Senator is a public representative and, to be fair to him, he is a man of integrity.
+The Senator is a public representative and, to be fair to him, a man of integrity.

 He is.
 Order, please.

 A judicial review, yes.
 That is what I meant to say.
 Senator Wilson knows quite well that the court is the only place one can go to.

 I hear people speak about the leaking of information.
 The Joint Committee on Health, the Committee of Public Accounts, the finance committee today, the Dáil and this House have spent a countless number of hours discussing the national children's hospital.
 There has been no leaking or drip feeding of information.

 Senator Murnane O'Connor knows everything.